gayathrig269/CMPE260_Rfmt_Learning/README.md

 Learning rate(alpha) – 0.9 and (Discount factor)gamma – 0.95

-# Part 3:
+# Part 3: Neural Network Q Learning
-Using QLearning strategy, build a # Neural Network to play against other agents.
-Experimented with Epsilon parameter to use less greedy approach.
+QLearning strategy used, a # Neural Network is built to play against other agents.

 We implement the Neural Network Q Learning player in the following way: